-The Final Salary (also known as Defined Benefit or DB) Section of the Scheme closed to future accrual on 31 March 2016 and all members are now deferred members or pensioners.
-This booklet is intended as a guide to the benefits provided.
+The Final Salary (also known as Defined Benefit or DB) Section of the Scheme closed to future accrual on 31 March 2016.
+All members are now deferred members or pensioners.
+This booklet is intended as a guide to the benefits provided to members.